Slavetomints/slavetomints.github.io/_posts/2025-03-06-vishwactf-2025-chaos.md

 ![XOR gate](https://graphicmaths.com/img/computer-science/logic/combining-logic-gates/xor-create-gate.png)

 But, what does it actually do?
-It compares two values, both of which are either 0 or 1, and returns `1` if the two are different, and `0` if they are different for example:
+It compares two values, both of which are either 0 or 1, and returns `1` if the two are different, and `0` if they are the same.
+For example:

 | Input 1 | Input 2 | Output |
 | -- | -- | -- |